elmot/open-oscilloscope-stm32f3/README.md

 The main idea is to build PC-oscilloscope.
 Hardware is ST Microelectronics development board [STM32F3-DISCOVERY](http://www.st.com/web/catalog/tools/FM116/SC959/SS1532/PF254044) plus small additional board with simple protection circuits and basic voltage dividers.

-For PC part of software Chrome Application is used.
+A special Chrome Application is supposed to be a PC part of the system.

 ###License:
 [MIT](license.txt)